 - VI.
 Familiarity: new assessment approaches should be gradually introduced into schools and the system to build the confidence and competence of all those involved.
 Nevertheless, this should not prevent necessary immediate change.
 Teachers and school leaders may benefit from professional development (networking, training) and guidelines, particularly regarding online assessment.63 - VII.
 Regularity: a single assessment period at the end of the school year allows the maximum time for learner development and may be used to decide progress to the next stage; however, this relies on the alignment of many conditions.
 The curriculum may be usefully divided into modules that are assessed as they are concluded; an approach already used in some systems.64 This may help the fluid movement between school site and distance learning over the course of a year of study and alleviate pressure of single assessment. - VIII.
 Diversity: a long-term strategy for blended learning requires the appropriate assessment of broad competence development, not just knowledge recall.
 Using Learning Diaries or Personal Development Plans can help track individual progression across school-site and distance environments, and inform a personalised approach going forward.
-Computer-Based Assessment (quizzes, games, ePortfolios) offers ways of understanding and evidencing learner progression that can be used both environments. ePortfolios also enable a range of competences to be assessed and with a degree of choice for the learner to build it in a way that motivates them important for distance learning and showcases their strengths.
-They also allow for peer- and self-assessment.
-Blended learning requires a defined strategy for the assessment of practical skills.
-Videos (live and recorded) and online simulations may enable some assessment at distance, coupled with flexible opportunities for on-site (school or work placement) assessment. - IX.
-Flexibility: blended learning requires a flexibility that permits, for example, assessment to take place over a number of days open assessment or incorporate group as well as see also freight a National Council for Curriculum and Assessment Guide on Student Rene https://ncca.ie/media/1926/assessment-booklet-4 en.pdf
+Computer-Based Assessment (quizzes, games, ePortfolios) offers ways of understanding and evidencing learner progression that can be used both environments. ePortfolios also enable a range of competences to be assessed and with a degree of choice for the learner to build it in a way that motivates them important for distance learning and showcases their strengths.65 They also allow for peer- and self-assessment.
+Blended learning requires a defined strategy for the assessment at distance, coupled with flexible opportunities for on-site (school or work placement) assessment.66 - IX.
+Flexibility: blended learning requires a flexibility that permits, for example, assessment to take place over a number of days open assessment or incorporate group as well as https://ncca.ie/media/1926/assessment-booklet-4_en.pdf